Reviewable/Reviewable/legal/terms.md

 You represent that you are entitled to grant us access to your GitHub Account, without breach by you of any of the terms and conditions that govern your use of the applicable GitHub Account and without obligating us to pay any fees or making us subject to any usage limitations imposed by such third party service providers.
 By granting us access to your GitHub account, you understand and agree that we may access and make available any Content that you have provided to your GitHub account (the “Third Party Content”) so that it is available on and through the Service via your account, and we may submit and receive additional information to and from your GitHub account as indicated herein.
 Unless otherwise specified in this Agreement, all Third Party Content shall be considered to be your Content for purposes of this Agreement.
 Depending on the privacy settings that you have set in your GitHub account, personal information (as defined in the [Privacy Policy](privacy.md)) that you post to your GitHub account may be available on and through the Service.

 ### 3. Required Information
-Initially, you only share your account number and public information associated with it.
-As you make use of more of Reviewable, you will be asked to grant access to other information, such as your email address, repositories, etc.  You can revoke previously granted access at any time in GitHub's [application integration settings](https://github.com/settings/connections/applications/7da38b6fb966259af6d5).
+Initially, you are only required to share with us your Github account number and the public information associated with it.
+As you make use of more of Reviewable, you will be required to grant access to other information, such as your email address, repositories, etc.  You can revoke previously granted access at any time in GitHub's [application integration settings](https://github.com/settings/connections/applications/7da38b6fb966259af6d5).

 ### 4. Account Requirements
 We have a few simple rules for Personal Accounts on Reviewable's Service.
 - One person or legal entity may maintain no more than one Account.
-- You must be age 13 or older.
+- You must be over 16 years of age.
 While we are thrilled to see brilliant young coders get excited by learning to program, we must comply with United States law.
-Reviewable does not target our Service to children under 13, and we do not permit any Users under 13 on our Service.
-If we learn of any User under the age of 13, we will [terminate that User’s Account immediately](#k-cancellation-and-termination).
+Reviewable does not target our Service to children aged 16 or under, and we do not permit any Users aged 16 or under on our Service.
+If we learn of any User aged 16 or under, we will [terminate that User’s Account immediately](#k-cancellation-and-termination).
 If you are a resident of a country outside the United States, your country’s minimum age may be older; in such a case, you are responsible for complying with your country’s laws.
 - Your login may only be used by one person — i.e., a single login may not be shared by multiple people.
 A paid Organization may only provide access to as many Personal Accounts as your subscription allows.
 - You may not use Reviewable in violation of export control or sanctions laws of the United States or any other applicable jurisdiction.
 You may not use Reviewable if you are or are working on behalf of a [Specially Designated National (SDN)](https://www.treasury.gov/resource-center/sanctions/SDN-List/Pages/default.aspx) or a person subject to similar blocking or denied party prohibitions administered by a U.S. government agency.